Robinson R22 Aircraft Cost Calculations

 Disclaimer: This information is strictly hypothetical and should not be relied upon as advice to help you with your specific situation.
 Each aircraft purchase situation is unique and must be analyzed by professionals including, but not limited to, an attorney and tax professional licensed to practice in your area.

-If you are interested in the actual spreadsheet so you can customize your own figures, please contact me.
+If you are interested in the actual spreadsheet so you can customize your own figures, you can download it here.

 Let me know what you think!